WF-Attack-and-Defense/Awesome-Agent-LLM-Fingerprinting/README.md

 # Awesome Agent/LLM Fingerprinting Studies

-> A curated list of research works on Agent/LLM fingerprinting 2020.
+> A curated list of research works on Agent/LLM fingerprinting from 2020.
 We will continue to maintain this project.
 Welcome to expand this list by:
 > - Opening an issue or pull request
 > - To assist future researchers, we welcome any suggestions for improving this survey paper.
 Please feel free to share your feedback via email: wfsecsota@gmail.com